Gage Park murders: Background of the suspects

 Uribe and Ramos were in a committed relationship and were living in the Little Village neighborhood of Chicago with their young child at the time of the murders.
-Uribe did not have any previous arrests though Ramos was arrested in Cicero on October 6, 2015 for allegedly shoplifting.
+Uribe did not have any previous arrests though Ramos had been arrested in Cicero on October 6, 2015, for allegedly shoplifting.
 Both stated that they needed money for milk and diapers for their son as well as for a car.

 Uribe was a frequent visitor to the Martinez household and was apparently a close friend of the two boys, with a neighbor stating, "[he] played with those kids all the time.
 That family loved him."
 However, there was apparently tension between Uribe and Maria Martinez over Martinez's divorce from Uribe's uncle.
 Uribe told police that he had "a lot of anger" over how she treated his uncle.
 Loudes Oliva, who raised Ramos, also stated that Uribe was very controlling of her and did not allow her to take showers, put on makeup or leave their home without his permission.